matanster/PyLeapMouse/README.md

 PyLeapMouse
 ===========

+Forked from https://github.com/openleap/PyLeapMouse.
+See there for earlier inspirations.
-wyager's Proof-of-concept code for a Leap Motion-based mouse controller.
-It now works with Linux, OS X and Windows.
+Works with Linux, OS X and Windows, but this fork is only tested for Linux.

+###Small word of advice for making changes to the code:
+For making changes, see https://github.com/matanster/PyLeapMouse/blob/master/PalmControl.py for starters.

 ###Setup
 0. Download and install the Leap SDK for your platform